6 Reasons Why Bodybuilding Fails as A Sport

 However, now, the head judge if they already know who the winner is can put the person they think will win off to the side of the competitors or tell him to step back out of the line.
 They even move people around several times which makes you wonder where people are going to fall at the end of the show.

 The judges also have to compare everyone’s physique and give them a score.
 Different judges might see different things about a competitor’s physique and score them drastically different.
-That sometimes causes controversy at the end of a show.
+That sometimes causes controversy at the end of a show, which adds to our list of bodybuilding fails.
 Personally, I wouldn’t want to be a judge.
 With so many competitors up on stage, I’m not sure how you can eyeball them all and figure out who places where in the small amount of time they have to look at everyone’s physique.

 3.)
 Niche industry